tamphamdev/learn-aws-saa-c03/sections/20.Databases/index.md

 - Capacity: On-demand mode or provisioned mode with auto-scaling
 - Encryption, backup, Point-in-Time Recovery (PITR) up to 35 days
 - Use case: store IoT devices info, time-series data….

+## Amazon QLDB

+- QLDB stands for “Quantum Ledger Database”
+- A ledger is a book **recording financial transactions**
+- Fully Managed, Serverless, High available, Replication across 3 AZ
+- Used to **review history of all the changes made to your application data** over time
+- **Immutable** system: no entry can be removed or modified, cryptographically verifiable
+- 2-3x better performance. than common ledger blockchain frameworks, manipulate data using SQL
+- Difference with Amazon Managed Blockchain: **no decentralization component**, in accordance with financial regulation rules